Transcript for Sunday, March 30, 2003

-Narrator: The tinth-philkra rosette, comprised of one natural world and two habitiformed worlds, eventually trippled the size of the enireth biosphere, but not before creating a small tide problem.
+Narrator: The Tinth-Philkra rosette, comprised of one natural world and two habitiformed worlds, eventually tripled the size of the Enireth biosphere, but not before creating a small tide problem.

-The phrase "Small tide problem" is an enireth epithet.
-The ecological disaster on their natural homeworld led to their most ambitious engineering project...
+Narrator: The phrase "small tide problem" is an Enireth epithet.
+The ecological disaster on their natural homeworld led to their most ambitious engineering project. . .
 Evacuation.

 Ennesby: Of course, who'd expect to run into mercenaries in a library, right?